Louwind/EntityUtils/README.md

 # EntityUtils
-A entity utility mod for Minecraft Fabric.
+An entity utility mod for Minecraft Fabric.